-Every employer has a set of government-mandated obligations to ensure that employees will work properly, safely, uphold the interest of the society, and abide the law.
+Every employer has a set of government-mandated obligations to ensure that employees will work properly, safely, uphold the interest of society, and abide by the law.
 The same goes for employers as well, only that they should focus on providing the best working conditions and terms for their employees.

-Some of these obligations are: proper employment records, correct tax and superannuation, medical and safety support, insurance, and paid parental leave obligations.
+Some of these obligations are proper employment records, correct tax and superannuation, medical and safety support, insurance, and paid parental leave obligations.

-Last but not the least is learning how to terminate an employee properly to avoid legal squabbles that might hurt you, your business, and your employees.
+Last but not least is learning how to terminate an employee properly to avoid legal squabbles that might hurt you, your business, and your employees.

 Steer clear from reports of unfair dismissal and unlawful termination by determining the cause of termination in concrete terms, which may be work-related or for economic reasons.
-Then ensure at least 2-3 weeks notice is given of their impending termination as employees, after that make sure you properly carry out a terminated employee’s entitlements for a hassle-free employee termination process.
+Then ensure at least 2-3 weeks notice is given of their impending termination as employees after that make sure you properly carry out a terminated employee’s entitlements for a hassle-free employee termination process.